serenity-is/docs/tutorials/movies/allowing_multiple_genre_selection.md

 Only leave last two files, *MovieGenresRow.cs* and *MovieGenresRepository.cs*.

-After building, run T4 templates to be sure, no generated files related to *MovieGenresForm* etc. is left behind.
+After building, run T4 templates to be sure, no T4 generated files related to *MovieGenresForm* etc. is left behind.

 ### Adding GenreList Field

 As one movie might have multiple genres now, instead of a Int32 property, we need a list of Int32 values, e.g. `List<Int32>`.
 Add the GenreList property to *MovieRow.cs*:

+> You might have to add System.Collections.Generic to usings.

 ```cs